 Acquisition Method: The bulk of the records were donated in 1967 by Doris (Preisler) Wheeler, the first educationsl director of the ILGWU Southwestern Region.

 The official repostiory for the International Ladies Garment Workers records are located at the Kheel Center for Labor-Management Documentation and Archives, Cornell University Library, collection 5780.

-The personal papers of Rita Oberbeck, director of the ILGWU Southwestern Regional Office Educational Department (retired, 1970) are located in the Western Historical Manuscripts Collection, University of Missouri-St. Louis: sl 198 Rita Oberbeck (1908-1983) papers.
+The personal papers of Rita Oberbeck, director of the ILGWU Southwestern Regional Office Educational Department (retired, 1970) are located in the Western Historical Manuscripts Collection, University of Missouri-St. Louis: s0198 Rita Oberbeck (1908-1983) Papers, 1939-1979.